istio/istio.io/content/docs/tasks/traffic-management/request-routing/index.md

 This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion.

-> This task assumes you don't have any VirtualServices set yet.
-If you've already created conflicting VirtualServices for the sample, you'll need to use `replace` rather than `create` in the following command.
+> This task assumes you don't have any existing virtual services.
+If you've already created conflicting virtual services for the sample, you'll need to use `replace` rather than `create` in the following command.

 1. Set the default version for all microservices to v1.